OSU-MARS/iLand/README.md

 ### Dependencies
 This port of iLand is a .NET 6.0 assembly whose PowerShell cmdlets require [Powershell 7.2](https://github.com/PowerShell/PowerShell) or newer.
 Feather files and SQLite databases are both input and output formats, resulting in use of Microsoft.Data.Sqlite (which, as of .NET 6.0, has fewer dependencies than System.Data.Sqlite) and Apache Arrow.
 GDAL is also used for logging light and height grids to GeoTIFF.
-If a compatible
+If compatible
-GDAL installation isn't included in `$env:PATH` GeoTIFF logging will fail when iLand PowerShell cmdlets are invoked.
+GDAL binaries aren't included in `$env:PATH` GeoTIFF logging will fail when iLand PowerShell cmdlets are invoked.

 Elements of weather and CO₂ time series must be provided in chronological order.
 While not required, weather files are read somewhat more quickly if they list time series of equal length sequentially (series ID 1: month 1, month 2..., series ID 2: month 1, month 2, ...) rather